XenArcAI/XenArcAI-i1/README.md

 ## ✨ Acknowledgments

-- Built with ❤️ by the xAI team.
+- Built with ❤️ by the XenArcAI team.
 - Inspired by advancements in transformer architectures and MoE research.
 - Special thanks to the open-source community for tools like PyTorch, Hugging Face, and IndicNLP.